skvarnaj/Soccer-Predictor/README.md

 The Soccer Score Predictor is an interactive web app that allows users to enter the box score of a soccer game and get the expected goals for the home and away teams as well as predicted win, loss, and draw percentages.

 The Soccer Score Predictor implements Machine Learning algorithms applied to English Premier soccer games.
-Below is a link to the web app and screenshots from the app.

 ## Link:
 https://soccer-predictor-339300.wl.r.appspot.com/